 National Crush Day, also referred to as Crush a Can Day, is held every September 27 and highlights the importance of recycling.
 It’s a reminder that recycling reduces carbon emissions, saves money, and cuts down on waste.
 National Crush Day is an opportunity for those who care about the environment to advocate for recycling.
 Let’s all pitch in and do our part!

-National Crush Day - History
+National Crush Day timeline

 A team of scientists in Japan discovers a bacteria that eats the plastic in water bottles.
 Yum!